alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_054_eng.md

 Unlike TV series works, without the tight schedule of weekly delivery, staff for the next episode after the one just watched were often still just starting work.
 So inspired or stimulated by that first print, they'd add a little seasoning to their current work, creating a bit of competition among staff that gradually raised the quality.
 Eventually, staff from other episodes started coming to rushes checks too.

-In *Tenjō-hen Uchū Kōji*, while direction and animation rotated, art and color direction kept the same person throughout, so during meetings I could say things like "more △△ feeling than ○○ from the previous episode..." and the directors' requirement levels gradually rose episode by episode, which was incredibly enjoyable (laugh).
+In *Tenjou-hen Uchuu Kouji*, while direction and animation rotated, art and color direction kept the same person throughout, so during meetings I could say things like "more △△ feeling than ○○ from the previous episode..." and the directors' requirement levels gradually rose episode by episode, which was incredibly enjoyable (laugh).
 And the stories themselves progressed to bigger, deeper places.

 Entering the rotation from episode 4 in this mood, I fell into a troublesome situation.
 A physical problem.
 My left elbow, which I'd been hurting for a while, got considerably worse.
 I was hit with pain and numbness so bad I could barely hold a pen.

 Cubital tunnel syndrome.
 You know how when you hit your elbow it goes "biiiing" with terrible numbness?
 The cause was inflammation of the nerve passing through exactly that area.
 I'd been attending a hospital and enduring with anti-inflammatories and painkillers, but finally reached my limit.
 So it became surgical treatment.
 About 2.5 weeks hospitalization.

 Man, I was in trouble (sweat).
 The story was getting more interesting, with the prince and Taishakuten confronting each other over a woman named Kagami.
-Moreover, stories continued featuring the raging Taishakuten, the Four Heavenly Kings (Jikokuten, Zōchōten, Kōmokuten, Tamonten), and literally dozens of gods called "Thirty-three Heavens."
+Moreover, stories continued featuring the raging Taishakuten, the Four Heavenly Kings (Jikokuten, Zouchouten, Koumokuten, Tamonten), and literally dozens of gods called "Thirty-three Heavens."
 I had to create color settings for all of them...

 However, I couldn't do satisfactory work in this condition, and naturally no one would stop work and wait for someone like me during my hospitalization, surgery, and recovery period of over a month, even with schedule allowances (laugh).